moj-analytical-services/user-guidance/source/documentation/migrating.md

 ## What happens when it’s time?

-* We aim to upgrade people in batches on a Monday lunchtime.
-Before your upgrade you will be notified by email and on the [#ap-upgrade-testing](https://asdslack.slack.com/archives/C02JFGPHU8G) channel on slack.
-Please tell us your Github username so we can enable the upgrade for you.
-* When we’ve enabled your upgrade, you can just go to the [new control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/) which will instigate your upgrade.
+* When you've backed up your code and data (see above), you can just go to the [new control panel](https://controlpanel.services.analytical-platform.service.justice.gov.uk/) to instigate your upgrade.
 * The URL link / address for the Analytical Platform will change, so as soon as you upgrade make sure you save the link and update any bookmarks.
 The new link is [https://controlpanel.services.analytical-platform.service.justice.gov.uk/](https://controlpanel.services.analytical-platform.service.justice.gov.uk/)
 * Upgrade done - enjoy!